 It has its own language, very similar to HTML, and it offers excellent plugin options.

-So, don’t rush yourself to thinking that choosing the system is something you can do carelessly.
+So, don’t rush into thinking that choosing a system is something you can do haphazardly.

-The greatest challenge for companies is to align their needs with the available resources.
-There isn’t one particular platform that will solve everybody’s problems.
-It’s important to notice what the company wants when it comes to supporting their clients and offering them the right solutions.
+The primary challenge for companies lies in aligning their needs with the available resources.
+There isn’t a one-size-fits-all platform that can solve every problem.
+It’s crucial to discern what the company requires in terms of supporting its clients and providing tailored solutions.